aaronsaray/aaronsaray.com/_posts/2016-03-02-cc2-descriptive-naming-schemes.markdown

 tags:
 - php
 ---
-> This entry is republished from the original columns included years ago in the [PHP Architect](http://phparch.com) magazine.
-I really recommend purchasing the magazine to get timely articles, columns and PHP news.

-### Episode 2: Descriptive Naming Schemes

 There are two reactions to reading a new section of code for the first time.
 Sadly, one of the most common seems to be of confusion, dismay, followed possibly by some sort of expletive (or many, depending on the length of the code).
 The other is one of the most beautiful reactions, the most flattering, the most sought after reaction: "Oh, that makes sense" or "That's cool."

+### Episode 2: Descriptive Naming Schemes

 As a Confident Coder, the code that we strive to write should illicit that second response as much as possible.
 Whereas some languages benefit from minification, PHP does not.
 Code should be efficient, but that doesn't mean obfuscated and confusing.
 This is where proper descriptive naming schemes come in.